Gradual C0: Symbolic Execution for Gradual Verification: Related Work

-Another strongly related work is by \citet{10.1145/2628136.2628156}, which verifies dynamic contracts statically where possible and dynamically where necessary by utilizing symbolic execution.
-Unlike in \gco, there is no notion of contract precision in \citet{10.1145/2628136.2628156}'s work.
-Their approach uses symbolic execution results directly to discharge proof obligations where possible, while \gco strengthens symbolic execution results to discharge proof obligations adhering to the theory of imprecise formulas from \citet{wise2020gradual}.
-Further, \citet{10.1145/2628136.2628156}'s work is scoped to dynamic and functional languages, while our work focuses more on imperative languages.
-We also build in memory safety as a default, while \citet{10.1145/2628136.2628156} does not.

-Additional related work in gradual typing includes richer type systems such as gradual refinement types \cite{10.1145/3093333.3009856} and gradual dependent types \cite{10.1145/3341692}.
-These systems focus on the needs of functional programs, while \gco targets imperative programs.
-There is an extensive body of work on optimizing run-time checks in gradual type systems. \citet{10.1145/3133880} show that in languages with nominal type systems, such as Java, gradual typing does not exhibit the usual slow downs for structural types. \citet{10.1145/3276503}'s work reduces run-time overhead from redundant contract checking by contract wrappers.
+\paragraph{Gradual typing} Additional related work in gradual typing includes richer type systems such as gradual refinement types~\cite{10.1145/3093333.3009856} and gradual dependent types~\cite{10.1145/3341692,lennonAl:toplas2022}.
+These systems focus on pure functional programming, while \gco targets imperative programs.
+There is an extensive body of work on optimizing run-time checks in gradual type systems. \citet{10.1145/3133880} show that in languages with nominal type systems, such as Java, gradual typing does not exhibit the usual slowdowns induced by structural types. \citet{10.1145/3276503} reduce run-time overhead from redundant contract checking by contract wrappers.
 They eliminate unnecessary contract checking by determining---across multiple contract checking boundaries for some datatype or function call---whether some of the contracts being checked imply others.
 While the results in \S\ref{sec:empirical} are promising, we may be able to draw from the extensive body of work in gradual typing to achieve further performance gains.

-Finally, work in formal verification contains approaches that try to reduce the specification burden of users---a goal of \gco. \citet{furia2010inferring}'s approach infers loop invariants with heuristics that weaken postconditions into invariants.
-When \citet{furia2010inferring}'s approach fails, verification also fails as invariants are missing.
-Similarly, several tools (Smallfoot \cite{berdine2005smallfoot}, jStar \cite{distefano2008jstar}, and Chalice \cite{leino2009verification}) use heuristics to infer fold and unfold statements for verification.
-In contrast, \gco will not fail solely because invariants, folds, or unfolds are missing.
-However, \gco may benefit from similar heuristic approaches by leveraging additional static information to reduce run-time overhead.
+\paragraph{Static verification} Work in formal verification contains approaches that try to reduce the specification burden of users---a goal of \gco. \citet{furia2010inferring} infer loop invariants with heuristics that weaken postconditions into invariants.
+When that approach fails, verification also fails because invariants are missing.
+Similarly, several tools (Smallfoot \cite{berdine2006smallfoot}, jStar~\cite{distefano2008jstar}, and Chalice~\cite{leino2009verification}) use heuristics to infer fold and unfold statements for verification.
+In contrast, \gco does not fail solely because invariants, folds, or unfolds are missing; imprecision begets optimism.
+However, \gco may benefit from similar heuristic approaches by leveraging additional static information to further reduce run-time overhead.